Ideas to inspire a decking project

 Decking with a curved edge can help to create a softer finish to your garden design and looks great with bark, gravel or grass against the curved edge.

 You can lay deck boards in lots of different configurations to create an interesting effect.
-Potential laying patterns for decking include: horizontal, diagonal, chevron and picture frame deck boards.
-Check out our article on How to plan your decking for more information on these different decking designs.
+Potential laying patterns for decking include: horizontal, diagonal, chevron (zig-zag like parquet flooring) and picture frame (boards in a different orientation to frame the decking) deck boards.

 Our composite decking is available in attractive colours including deep red, brown and grey so that you can choose one that works with your garden design.
 Our timber deck boards can be painted or stained with decking paint.
-We have lots of choice including traditional brown wood stains and chic grey paints.
-Why not check out our Valspar range of decking paint that comes in 200 different colours?
-That’s a lot of deck colours to choose from!
+We have lots of choice including traditional brown wood stains, earthy greens and on-trend grey paints.
+Stick with one striking colour or combine more than one colour.
+Merge navy and white for a nautical design or black and grey to get a contemporary and stylish look.

 Check out our video on three ways to spruce up your decking with paint.